aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 After your workflow runs successfully, your deployed CDK application URL is available under the output for your workflow.

-## Configuring the Account Connection
+## Configuring the account connection

-You can create a new account connection from the AWS account extension in the Quokka marketplace.
+You can create a new account connection from the AWS Accounts extension in the Quokka marketplace.
 AWS IAM roles added to the account extension can be used to authorize project workflows to access AWS account resources.
 The IAM roles for the Web application require the following permissions: